-What is skin biopsy?
+What is a skin biopsy?

-What is skin biopsy used to detect?
+What are skin biopsies used to detect?

-What does the procedure involve?
+What does the skin biopsy procedure involve?

-The shave biopsy enucleation involves a sharp instrument being used to gently tear off the damaged and problematic skin cells.
-A punch biopsy surgery, meanwhile, sees the responsible doctor operate with the use of a circular tool to detach miniscule sections of skin.
-Finally, the excisional biopsy skin treatment will typically involve the use of a very small knife in order to extract a whole lump or area of abnormal and damaged skin layers.
+The shave biopsy involves a sharp flat blade used to gently shear off the damaged and problematic skin cells.
+A punch biopsy requires the use of a circular tool to detach miniscule, circular columns of skin.
+Finally, the excisional and incisional biopsies typically involve the use of a scalpel in order to extract part (incisional) or the entire abnormal lump or area of skin.

 What's involved in post-operative care following a skin biopsy?

 Following a skin biopsy, it is vital that you follow the post-operative instructions given to you by your dermatologist.
 This usually includes keeping the area covered and dry for few days after the procedure, but not always.
 Sometimes the surgical site is left open to the air in special sites e.g. scalp or, after certain procedures e.g. shave biopsy.
 Healing time will depend on each patient, but if sutures have been placed to close the wound, they normally remain for five to seven days in the head and neck region and 10 to 14 days for the body and limbs.